little-world/rust-course/src/09-error-handling-architecture.md

 ## Pattern 2: Error Propagation Strategies

 **Problem**: Explicit error handling with `match` and `if let` at every fallible call creates deeply nested code and obscures business logic.
 Transforming errors manually (wrapping `io::Error` in your `AppError`) is repetitive.
-Different error handling strategies (fail-fast, collect-all-errors, retry-on-failure) require different propagation patterns but share boilerplate.

 **Solution**: Use the `?` operator for concise error propagation—it early-returns `Err` and unwraps `Ok`.
 Implement `From` trait to enable automatic error conversion with `?`.
-Use `map_err` for manual transformation when adding context.
-For collecting multiple errors, use iterators with `collect::<Result<Vec<_>, _>>()` or custom aggregation.
-For retries, wrap operations in retry combinators.

 **Why It Matters**: The `?` operator reduces error handling from 5+ lines per call to a single character, making error paths as readable as success paths.
 Automatic error conversion via `From` eliminates boilerplate while preserving type safety.
-Choosing the right propagation strategy determines whether your batch processor stops at the first error or reports all 1000 validation failures at once—critical for user experience.

 **Use Cases**: Application code with mixed error types (I/O, parsing, validation), batch processing that needs to collect all errors, network code requiring retries, operations that can fall back to alternatives, data pipelines with lenient error handling.